GUIDE 2025

 2. What motivated you to pursue a career in medical writing?

-• Relevant medical education with a degree such as Ph.D., PharmD, or MD.
+• Relevant educational qualifications, such as a Ph.D., PharmD, or MD.

-• Relevant experience in medical research as a physician or healthcare professional.
+• Experience in medical research or clinical practice.

 3. What are your greatest strengths as a medical writer?